mgubaidullin/dj-kamel/README.md

-# Serverless Image classification inference with DJL and Camel-K
+## Serverless Image classification inference with DJL and Camel-K

-## How to run
+### How to run
-Requires OpenShift or CRC, Camel-K CLI
+Requires OpenShift or CRC, Camel-K CLI and trained model

 ```
 kamel run -d camel-djl -d camel-jackson -d camel-vertx-http \